nodb/ARRoomSimulator/README.md

 This script handles the selection state and material management for AR objects.
 When an object is selected, it changes its material to indicate selection and reverts to the original material when deselected.

-#### Object Recognition(Select) Method
+> **Object Recognition(Select) Method**

-1. Shoot a ray at a touch position centered on the camera
+> 1. Shoot a ray at a touch position centered on the camera
-2. Receive the value of the AR object that collided with the ray and set the selected value of the AR object to true.
+> 2. Receive the value of the AR object that collided with the ray and set the selected value of the AR object to true.
-3. The setter of the AR object is called and the Meterial color changes.
+> 3. The setter of the AR object is called and the Meterial color changes.

 - **Private Fields**: